erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 The GeoCAT team has also encouraged undergraduate and graduate student engagement in the Python ecosystem through participation in NCAR's Summer Internships in Parallel Computational Science (SIParCS).
-GeoCAT-examples and GeoCAT-viz has received significant contributions through NCAR's Summer Internships in Parallel Computational Science (SIParCS) in 2020 and 2021 summers.
+GeoCAT-examples and GeoCAT-viz in particular have received significant contributions through SIParCS interns in past years.

 Project Pythia
 ==============